Level 1 National Dysphagia Diet

 How to prepare pureed foods:

-- Add small amounts of gravy, sauce, vegetable or fruit juice, milk, or half and half to the food.
+- Add liquid as you puree.
+Examples include gravy, sauce, vegetable or fruit juice, milk, or half and half.
 Use only a small amount of liquid at first.
-Puree the food and add water as needed to get the same texture as pudding.
+Puree the food and add liquid as needed to get the same texture as pudding.

 - Potato flakes can be used to thicken your food if you thinned it too much with liquid.

-- Add dry milk powder to add extra protein and calories.
+- Add dry milk powder for extra protein and calories, if needed.

 Foods you can eat:

-- Smooth cooked cereals such as cream of wheat
+- Smooth cooked cereals, such as cream of wheat or smooth oatmeal

 - Breads, rolls, and crackers